Mining Engineering—MS, PhD

-Departmental research activities span from fundamental and precise laboratory studies of rocks and minerals to field studies in remote and rugged locations to high-performance computing of climate and natural hazards using remotely sensed data.
-Faculty members are involved in domestic and international field studies including:
+Departmental research activities span from fundamental and precise laboratory studies of rocks and minerals to field studies in remote and rugged locations to high-performance computing (including machine learning and data visualization).
+Faculty members are involved in domestic and international studies including:

 - Applications of machine learning techniques to mining problems

 - Modeling of mining-related environmental problems related to groundwater flow and transport of solutes